Hampden Clement Blamire Moody: Canada

+commissioned into the Royal Engineers in 1837.

+The Royal Engineers during the 19th century were a socially exclusive elite land-marine force, whose officers were drawn from the upper middle-class and landed gentry of British society, who performed, in addition to military engineering, 'reconnaissance work, led storming parties, demolished obstacles in assaults, carried out rear-guard actions in retreats and other hazardous tasks'.

-Moody was commissioned into the Royal Engineers in 1837 and promoted to Lieutenant in 1839.
-He served in Canada from 1840 to 1848, for which he was based at Fort Garry (which later became Winnipeg) which was a trade-base of the Hudson's Bay Company, of which he was a member, and for which, between 1844 and 1846, he performed confidential service behind the United States border.
+Moody was promoted to lieutenant in 1839.
+He served in Canada from 1840 to 1848, for which he was based at Fort Garry (which later became Winnipeg) which was a trade-base of the Hudson's Bay Company, of which he was a member.
+Between 1844 and 1846, he performed confidential service behind the United States' border.

-In 1845, Moody assisted Edward Boxer and Lieutenant-General William Cuthbert Elphinstone Holloway to investigate Canada's defences and communications against the United States.
-Moody during 1846 was promoted to Captain and began two years of special service in Hudson Bay Territory, for which he received 'favorable notice' of the Secretary of State and of the Commander-in-Chief.
+In 1845, he assisted Edward Boxer and Lieutenant-General William Cuthbert Elphinstone Holloway to investigate Canada's defences and communications against the United States.
+Moody during 1846 was promoted to captain and began two years of special service in Hudson Bay Territory, for which he received 'favorable notice' of the British Secretary of State and of the Commander-in-Chief.

-Moody was a freemason of St. Paul's Lodge No. 12 (Ancient York Masons) in Montreal.
+Moody was a freemason of St. Paul's Lodge (Ancient York Masons) in Montreal, which was No. 12 on the Registry of Lower Canada and No. 374 on the Registry of England, under the United Grand Lodge of England.